michaelmelville980/michaelmelville980/README.md

 - I briefly attended medical school before taking a leave to pursue a data-focused career.

 # 📄 Purpose of This Portfolio

 - If you're here, you're likely a recruiting or hiring manager looking for more context on my background.

-- I created this portfolio to share my journey with more context, detail, and flow than a resume allows.
+- I created this portfolio to share my journey with more detail and flow than a resume allows.

 - Thank you for taking the time to learn more about me!

-# My General Timeline
+# Summary of my Timeline

 - Grew up in Sylvania, OH (Toledo Area)

-- Attended The Ohio State University (July 2020 - May 2024)
+- Attended The Ohio State University, where I majored in Biomedical Informatics (Jul 2020 - May 2024)

   - Worked as a Research Assistant for [The Buckeye Brain Aging Lab](https://bbal.osu.edu) (Jan 2021 - May 2024)